guido57/ESP32-power-meter/README.md

 # Overview

 ## This software is completely based on [ESPHome](https://esphome.io/) and [Home Assistant](https://www.home-assistant.io/).
-In the unlikely case you don't know what they are, i strongly suggest to follow the links and study them a little.
+In the unlikely case you don't know what they are, I strongly suggest to follow the links and study them a little.

 For most devices/sensors connected to ESP32/ESP8266, the ESPHome integration is already available.
 In that case, you only need to write the proper .yaml file to use it in your Home Assistant.
 However in a few cases, but especially when the sensors are not standard (home made sensors, hacked sensors), you need to write some code.